Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 🦀 Now we can use `.len()` on the range, much better

-🦀 For the obvious reasons we don't know if an Item is included or not before an item is processed by the filter, so we don't get an `ExactSizeIterator` back from the `.filter()` method, so we have to count each item.

 🦀 I don't know why `RangeInclusive` isn't `ExactSizeIterator`, if you do, let me know in the comments, but I think it's a sign to prefer `Range` over `RangeInclusive`.

+🦀 Anyway, for the obvious reasons we don't know if an Item is included or not before an item is processed by the filter, so we don't get an `ExactSizeIterator` back from the `.filter()` method, so we have to count each item.

-Anyway, another great way to process Iterators one Item at a time is to take that Item and transform it in some way.
+Another great way to process Iterators one Item at a time is to take that Item and transform it in some way.

 We can pass a function into the `.map()` method that receives the item and returns a new value.